 NBA Rumors: Kyrie Irving ‘More Open’ To Joining L.A.
-Lakers In Free Agency, Per ‘ESPN’s Windhorst
+Lakers In Free Agency, Per ‘ESPN’s’ Windhorst

 — CelticsBlog (@celticsblog) May 20, 2019

-Compared to other NBA teams who could offer Kyrie Irving a max contract like the New York Knicks, Brooklyn Nets, and the Celtics, Windhorst said that the Lakers are the least favorite to the land the All-Star point guard, especially after Magic Johnson resigned as president of basketball operations.
+Compared to other NBA teams who could offer Kyrie Irving a max contract like the New York Knicks, Brooklyn Nets, and the Celtics, Windhorst said that the Lakers are the least favorite to land the All-Star point guard, especially after Magic Johnson resigned as president of basketball operations.
 However, the fact that they are on his list of preferred landing spots in the 2019 NBA free agency is undeniably good news for the Lakers.

 When the 2018-19 NBA season officially ended, LeBron James revealed that he will help the Lakers recruit quality players in the 2019 NBA offseason, making it highly likely that he will be present when they make their free agency pitch to Kyrie Irving.
 However, the Lakers’ offseason won’t end in signing Irving.
 After successfully reuniting Irving with James, the Lakers are expected to resume their pursuit of All-Star center Anthony Davis.